For Cody Woodworth, life on the lines was good.

 “There were some pretty big requirements (in the supervisor role), such as having to be at work an hour before and an hour after the other line techs,” he said.
 “I was missing more family time than I wanted to, and it was hard to make it to family events.
 So I started thinking of ways to improve that work-life balance.”

 Woodworth said he knew that as his three sons grew, he wanted to be more involved in their activities and family life.
-He found his future in position he was exposed to over and over in his fill-in supervisor role – the electric service designer, also known as an ESD.
+He found his future in position he was exposed to over and over in his fill-in supervisor role – the electrical service designer, also known as an ESD.

 He did some job shadowing after talking to ESDs about what they did and what their days consisted of.
 It was a job that combined his love of working with electricity with the opportunity to still get out in the field.